holmok/holmok-remix/README.md

-# Holmok - Remix / Fastify
+# Holmok - Remix / Fastify / PostgreSQL / Memcached

 My personal site that I am working on.

 ### Run Stuff

 Create a `.env.local` file in the root, using the `.env.local.example` as a template.

+You will need a Memcached server to connect to for caching, and a PostgreSQL server to store data.

 Uses `nvm`, so `nvm use` to make sure your node version is good.